ahmadajmi/CSS-Grid-Layout/README.md

 }
 ```

-Here is the explanation of what we've done in the previous CSS snippet:
+Here is the explanation of what we've done in the previous CSS code:

 1. Set the display property value to `grid`.
-* Divide the grid container into four columns, and each one is `1fr` of the free space in the grid container.
+2. Divide the grid container into four columns, and each one is `1fr` [(one fraction)](http://www.w3.org/TR/2011/WD-css3-values-20110906/#fr-unit) of the free space in the grid container.
-* Create one row, and set the height to be `100vh` (full viewport height).
+3. Create one row, and set the height to be `100vh` (full viewport height).

-The Grid Layout added a new value to the `display` property which is `grid`, responsible for setting the `.app-layout` element to be a grid container, this is the foundation property, and required to start using the Grid.
+The new Grid Layout added a new value to the `display` property which is `grid`, responsible for setting the `.app-layout` element to be a grid container, this is the foundation property, and required to start using the Grid.

-The `grid-template-columns` specifies the width of each grid column within the Grid, and in our case it divides the `.app-layout` container into four columns, each one is `1fr` [(one fraction)](http://www.w3.org/TR/2011/WD-css3-values-20110906/#fr-unit) of the available space.
+The `grid-template-columns` specifies the width of each grid column within the Grid, and in our case it divides the `.app-layout` container into four columns, each one is `1fr` of the available space.

 The `grid-template-rows` specifies the height of each grid row in the Grid, and in our example we only created one row to be `100vh`.